Shashank002Joshi/Tattle/README.md

 # Project Title

-Taggle is a web based chat application built on React.js, supports multiple chat rooms, instant messaging and in which only the permitted users can participate in the repective chat room/rooms (as assigned by the admin).
+Tattle is a web based chat application built on React.js, supports multiple chat rooms, instant messaging and in which only the permitted users can participate in the repective chat room/rooms (as assigned by the admin).

 ## Setup And Installation